 3. Fares and charges

-(1) Subject to this regulation where a taxi-car is hired in a portion of the State specified in the Schedule the fares and charges to be taken or made for the hire of the taxi-car shall be those set out in the Schedule in respect of that portion of the State and no greater or lesser fare or charge shall be taken or made unless special fares or charges, or both, are approved for particular local conditions or unless contract rates are approved by the Director General.
+(1) Subject to this regulation where a taxi-car is hired in a portion of the State specified in Schedule 1 the fares and charges to be taken or made for the hire of the taxi-car shall be not more than those set out in Schedule 1 in respect of that portion of the State.

+(1a) Fares and charges less than those set out in Schedule 1 shall be taken or made, and fares and charges more than those set out in the Schedule may be taken or made, if the Director General approves such fares and charges as —

+(a) special fares or charges, or both, for particular local conditions; or

+(b) contract rates.

 (2) This regulation does not apply to a taxi-car, which under the conditions attached to its licence may be operated as a private taxi-car.

-(3) The Off Meter rates specified in the Schedule —
+(3) The Off Meter rates specified in Schedule 1 —

 (a) shall apply to a journey which at any time is outside a 30 km radius; and